Swagachuu/Movie-Reco-System/README.md

 # Movie-Reco-System
-Created a movie reccomendation system using basic python libraries :))
+Created a movie recomendation system using basic python libraries :))